thomasherbertoh/machine-learning-notes/Algorithms/K-Nearest Neighbour.md

 - Larger values of $k$ will produce smoother boundary effects over the data
 - If $k = n$ the predicted class will always be the majority class
 - Often, values such as 3, 5, or 7 are chosen, but it should usually be set relatively high
-- Use the validation set to gauge a good value
+- Use the #validation-set to gauge a good value
-- Use cross-validation^[Train several models on subsets of the training data and evaluate them all on the same, complementary, testing set.]
+- Use #cross-validation ^[Train several models on subsets of the training data and evaluate them all on the same, complementary, testing set.]
 ```
 ````